If you have problems with your PC locking or going to sleep, caffeine will keep it awake. It works by simulating

 short YouTube video showing how the app works.

 Do you need this functionality on your Mac?
-Lighthead Software have written a seperate app,
+Lighthead Software have written a separate app,

 also named Caffeine, which can help you out.